-December 31, 2015 A Amount/ Outstanding Notice Towns and Conditions Accounts Rental deposit Volume Balance 10,637 Nature, Terms and Conditions Advanced rental and security deposits received for two and three · months Other liabilities 57.205 2 Various manager's check related to premium insurance Interest income 57,385 Interest income on receivable from customers, due from other banks and interbank loans receivable Interest expense 112,529 Interest expense on deposit liabilities and bills payable Rental income 61,616 Rental income from 1 to 3-year lease agreement Dividend Income 180,000 Cash dividends Fees and commission income 130,082 Income from client referrals and professional fees on service agreements with Legal Group Miscellaneous income 716,247 Proceeds from fire insurance claims on the Ever Gotesco property Securities transactions Purchases 3,141,507 Outright purchase of securities Sales 3,410,775 Outright sale of securities Trading gains 287 Gain from sale of investment securities Loan releases 5,650,750 Loan drawdowns Loan collections 9,982,760 Settlement of loans and interest Net deposits 2,045,599 Net deposits for the period Affiliates Receivables from customers 18,168,623 Secured by hold-out on deposit, government securities, real estate, and mortgage trust indenture; Unimpaired; With interest rates ranging from 2.82% to 6.00% With maturities from 90 days to 12 years and payment terms ranging from monthly payments to quarterly payments.
+December 31, 2015 A Amount/ Volume Outstanding Natura Tarras and Canditions Accounts Rental deposit volume Balance 10,637 Nature, Terms and Conditions Advanced rental and security deposits received for two and three Oth or lightlities 2 months Various response to the structure in a various in Other liabilities Interest income 57,385 2 Various manager's check related to premium insurance Interest income on receivable from customers, due from other banks interest income 37,383 and interbank loans receivable Interest expense 112,529 Interest expense on deposit liabilities and bills payable Rental income 61,616 Rental income from 1 to 3-year lease agreement Dividend Income 180,000 Cash dividends Fees and commission income 130,082 Income from client referrals and professional fees on service agreements with Legal Group Miscellaneous income 716,247 Proceeds from fire insurance claims on the Ever Gotesco property Securities transactions Purchases 3,141,507 Outright purchase of securities Sales 3,410,775 Outright sale of securities Trading gains 287 Gain from sale of investment securities Loan releases 5,650,750 Loan drawdowns Loan collections 9,982,760 Settlement of loans and interest Net deposits 2,045,599 Net deposits for the period Affiliates Receivables from customers 18,168,623 Secured by hold-out on deposit, government securities, real estate, and mortgage trust indenture; Unimpaired; With interest rates ranging from 2.82% to 6.00% With maturities from 90 days to 12 years and payment terms ranging from monthly payments to quarterly payments.
 Loan Commitments 6,340,087 Term loan with maturity in 2023; various short-term lines with expiry in 2016; counterparty line Investment in non-marketable equity securities 269,719 Common shares with acquisition costs ranging from ₱5.0 to ₱100.0 per share Sales contract receivable 2,047,347 Purchase of the Parent Company's investment propertieson installment; secured with interest rate of 6.00%, maturity term of five years Due from other banks 3,994,475 With annual fixed interest rates ranging from 0.01% to 3.75% including time deposits with maturity terms of up to 90 days Accrued interest receivable 27,861 Interest accrual on receivables from customers Rental Deposits 10,346 Advance rental and security deposits received for 2 years and 3 Deposit Liabilities 7,418,850 months and two years Peso-denominated and foreign currency-denominated demand and savings deposits with annual interest rates ranging from 0.10% to 1.50%; Peso-denominated and foreign currency-denominated time deposits with annual interest rates ranging from 0.88% to 1.75% and maturity terms from 30 days to 365 days.
 Accrued interest payable 57,058 Accrued interest payable from various deposits Other liabilities 666 Various manager's check related to EIP and premium insurance Interest income 337,899 Interest income on receivable from customers Interest expense 35,288 Interest expense on deposit liabilities Rental income 27,152 Rental income on operating lease with term of 10 years Rental expense 51,006 Rent payments on operating leases with term ranging from 24 to 240 months Gain on sale of investment properties 369,000 20.00% to 30.00% downpayment; 80% to 70.00% balance payable in 5 years.
-Interest bearing at 6.00% Service fees and commission income 136,908 Income on insurance premiums collected Service fees and commission expense 22,245 Claims expense, comprehensive insurance, service and referral fees Securities transactions - 0.111 Purchases 1,216 Outright purchase of securities
+Interest bearing at 6.00% Service fees and commission income 136,908 Income on insurance premiums collected Service fees and commission expense 22,245 Claims expense, comprehensive insurance, service and referral fees Securities transactions Purchases 1,216 Outright purchase of securities